President pushes currency, fuel reforms for ailing Venezuela

 On the touchy subject of domestic fuel prices, Maduro said he favoured a rise this year, a measure recommended by many economists to lessen distortions and boost revenue.

-Venezuelans currently fill up for less than $0.02 a litre, thanks to a roughly $12 billion annual government subsidy.
+Venezuelans currently fill up for less than $0.02 a litre, thanks to a roughly $12 billion (8 billion pound) annual government subsidy.
 But Maduro is mindful of the infamous "Caracazo" riots in which hundreds died in 1989 over fuel price increases.

 "If you want, crucify me, kill me," he said, announcing a national debate on the subject.
 "The price is a distortion ...
 I think the time has come ... to do it this year.
 I assume the responsibility and the criticisms."